epage/cargo-script-mvs/0000-cargo-script.md

 **Configuration 2: Command-line flag**

-A `cargo-eval --save` or `cargo-eval --lock` to tell `cargo` to look for and edit it in the persistent location and otherwise we use a transient location.
+A `cargo-eval --save` or `cargo-eval --lock` to tell `cargo` to look for and edit it in the persistent location and otherwise we fallback to a no-visible-lockfile solution.

 - Passing flags in a `#!` doesn't work cross-platform